CYBAI/chrome-duckduckgo-contextmenu/README.md

 Chrome Extension of DuckDuckGo ContextMenu
 ------------------------------------------

-You can search what you select on DuckDuckGo from contextmenu.
+You can search DuckDuckGo for what you select from contextmenu.